Thought: Definition

-The word thought comes from Old English þoht, or geþoht, from the stem of þencan "to conceive of in the mind, consider".
+The word thought derives from Old English þoht or geþoht, from the stem of þencan ("to conceive in the mind, consider").

 Theories of thinking

-Various theories of thinking have been proposed.
-They aim to capture the characteristic features of thinking.
-The theories listed here are not exclusive: it may be possible to combine some without leading to a contradiction.
+Many different theories of thinking have been developed.
+They attempt to describe the main features and processes involved in thinking.
+These theories are not necessarily mutually exclusive, meaning that some of them can be combined without contradiction.